 Look at the dramatic ambiance of this minimalist gray tile walk-in shower.
 The darker tile provides a sophisticated look that lighter neutrals can’t offer.

 Here’s another example of dark minimalism done right.
 The black walls are a bold choice, but if that’s your style, go for it.

 Pops of Color

-Though most minimalist bathrooms feature neutral colors or darker hues like we mentioned, sometimes a pop of color can add a nice accent to a minimalist space.
-Without overwhelming the space, a fresh, bright color tile against white painted walls or cabinets can make a big splash.
+Though most minimalist bathrooms feature neutral colors or darker hues as we mentioned, sometimes a pop of color can add a nice accent to a minimalist space.
+Without overwhelming the space, a fresh, bright color tile against white-painted walls or cabinets can make a big splash.

 For example, check out this bathroom in San Francisco.
 The clean white is met with a beautiful blue from the terrazzo tiles, which flows from the back of the tub across the floor.

 Source: building Lab, inc.